 Your employees are going to get sick.
-Sometimes, they may be able to work through it, but other times, it’s better for them to take time off to recover.
+Sometimes, they may be able to work through it but, other times, it’s better for them to take time off to recover.
 That’s why sick leave laws exist.
-These laws vary by state, and some states don’t have sick leave laws at all – but there are federal rules to know, too.
-As an employer, it is vital that you have a clear understanding of sick leave laws and how they apply to your business and employees.
+These laws vary by state ― and some states don’t have sick leave laws at all.
+Federal rules also exist.
+As an employer, it’s vital to have a clear understanding of sick leave laws and how they apply to your business and employees.

 Editor’s note: Looking for the right time and attendance system for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 Sick leave is an employee benefit that entitles workers to time off when they ― or, in some cases, close family members ― are ill.
 In some instances, employees can use sick leave to seek physical or mental health treatment related to domestic violence.

 Generally, employees accrue one hour of paid sick leave every time they work a predetermined number of hours; there’s usually a cap on how many days off they can earn.
 Here are some examples by state:

 While sick leave laws vary by state, no federal laws currently require employers to provide paid sick leave.
 However, if your business is subject to the federal Family and Medical Leave Act (FMLA), your employees are entitled to sick leave, albeit unpaid.

 Most sick leave laws don’t explicitly state how employers must track employees’ accrued sick leave and usage.
 However, it’s essential to have consistent sick leave management policies in place.
 Implementing reliable sick leave management policies helps track how much sick time your employees have accrued and used.
 Good tracking practices also keep you compliant with sick leave laws.